Sir-Lancaster/-cs1440-Lancaster-Kayden-assn3/doc/Plan.md

     *   e.g. things you learned, things that didn't go according to plan.
 *   [ ] **Tag** the last commit in this phase `implemented` and push it to GitLab.

+I have finally finished phase 2.
+On all of my functions I had to add the .strip() statement.
+The code works right now, but it is going over WAY too many FIPS and so I will need to look into why thats happening.
+I can't think of anything else that was noteworthy.
+The main reason it took so long was just because I either had the wrong .strip() writen, or I made small syntax errors with them.
+Something weird has been happening with the run_tests.py though.
+On the area-titles.csv that it is supposed to be passing to the function, it is passing earea-titles.csv. gotta email a TA about that.

 ## Phase 3: Testing and Debugging (tag name `tested`)
 *(30% of your effort)*